-Dr. Kolachalam, Adrenal Gland Surgery (Adrenalectomy)
+Adrenal Gland Surgery in Novi, MI

-What is the Adrenal Gland, and what does it do?
+What is the Adrenal Gland, and What Does it Do?

 The adrenal glands are small yellow glands that sit on top of the kidneys in the retroperitoneum (i.e. the deepest part of the abdomen).
 The adrenal glands have two layers: the cortex and the medulla.
 The adrenal gland is like a peanut butter sandwich where the peanut butter is the medulla and the cortex is the bread.
 Each layer in this sandwich makes different hormones.

-The adrenal glands are responsible for making hormones that control blood pressure and respond to physical stress (fight or flight response), and still others that make us male and female.
+The adrenal glands are responsible for making hormones that control blood pressure and respond to physical stress (fight or flight response), and still, others that make us male and female.

-Too many hormones (e.g. excessive cortisol, also known as Cushing’s syndrome, or aldosterone producing tumor, also known as Conn’s syndrome) or Too few hormones (adrenal insufficiency, also known as Addison’s disease) can be fatal and patients must take medications to supplement their high or low hormone levels.
+Too many hormones (e.g. excessive cortisol, also known as Cushing’s syndrome, or aldosterone-producing tumor, also known as Conn’s syndrome) or Too few hormones (adrenal insufficiency, also known as Addison’s disease) can be fatal and patients must take medications to supplement their high or low hormone levels.

-What hormones does the Adrenal Gland make?
+What Hormones Does the Adrenal Gland Make?

-The outer layer – cortex – produces:
+The outer layer – the cortex – produces:

 - Mineralocorticoids (e.g. aldosterone)